geodynamics/aspect/doc/sphinx/user/methods/coefficients/index.md

 -   *The intrinsic specific heat production $H=H(\mathbf x)$:* Units $\frac{\textrm{W}}{\text{ kg}}=\frac{\text{ m}^2}{\textrm{s}^3}$.

     This term denotes the intrinsic heating of the material, for example due to the decay of radioactive material.
-    As such, it depends not on pressure or temperature, but may depend on the location due to different chemical composition of material in the earth mantle.
+    As such, it depends not on pressure or temperature, but may depend on the location due to different chemical composition of material in the Earth's mantle.
     The literature suggests a value of $\gamma=7.4\times 10^{-12}\frac{\textrm{W}}{\text{ kg}}$.

 -   *The thermal expansion coefficient $\alpha=\alpha(p,T,\mathfrak c ,\mathbf x)$:* Units $\frac{1}{\text{ K}}$.